 3. Share Office Space.
 If you have a staff that works more than one shift, consider having staff share office spaces.
-This solution works nicely with telecommuting, i.e. one staff member works Monday, Wednesday, and Friday in the office; a second Tuesday, Thursday, and Friday.
+This solution works nicely with telecommuting, i.e., one staff member works Monday, Wednesday, and Friday in the office; a second Tuesday, Thursday, and Friday.
 Meetings are held throughout the day on Fridays.
 What would happen if you adjusted hours and invested in desks that “close up” like Murphy beds instead of building new office space?

 This subset of solutions involves working with other nonprofits to find space solutions.

 4. Multi-Tenant Centers.
 These sites “. . . house multiple organizations and provide healthy, efficient, quality, mission-enhancing workspace.”
-To find a list of U.S. centers and information about how to create one, see http://www.nonprofitcenters.org/centers/find-a-center-by-location/, a site supported by the Tides Foundation.
+To find a list of U.S. centers and information about how to create one, see this site supported by the Tides Foundation.
 The Glasser Schoenbaum Human Services Center in Sarasota is one example.

 5. One-Stop Services.
-While multi-tenant centers house different nonprofits that serve a multitude of needs, one-stops house a collection of nonprofits that serve a specific customer group.
+While multi-tenant centers house different nonprofits that serve many needs, one-stops house a collection of nonprofits that serve a specific customer group.
 Customers benefit because of the ease of accessing different services at one location.
-Often staff from the different agencies enjoy working together to solve customer challenges.
+Often staff from different agencies enjoy working together to solve customer challenges.
 Two common customers for one-stops are job seekers and the homeless.
 Bradenton’s One-Stop Resource Center helps the homeless move from poverty to self-sufficiency.
 It houses nearly a dozen agencies.
 Read more about this Community One-Stop here.

 7. Time Share.
 This solution can also involve a sublease.
-In time sharing you share space with another nonprofit because you provide services in complimentary time frames.
+In time-sharing, you share space with another nonprofit because you provide services in complimentary time frames.
 For example, an aftercare care program shares space with a charter school.
 Or, you rent a parking lot during the week from a congregation.
 To explore this solution, find out who has space but doesn’t use it when you need it.

 8. Incubators and Co-Location.
 Some nonprofits solve their space needs by moving into nonprofit incubators or leased spaces offered by foundations, governments, and nonprofit service agencies.
 In addition to space, these sites often offer support services.
-The United Way of Manatee built the McClure Center in a growing area east of Bradenton in part to provide office space to nonprofits.
+The United Way of Manatee built the McClure Center in a growing area east of Bradenton to provide office space to nonprofits.

 9. Per-Use Space.
 If your space need is temporary, solve it by borrowing or renting pay-per-use spaces at banks, art galleries, foundations, community centers, etc. Many nonprofits use space like these for board meetings and retreats.
 Space may also be available for temporary offices.
-For instance, the New York Foundation, lists 32 meeting spaces on its resources page.
+For instance, the New York Foundation lists 32 meeting spaces on its resources page.

 10. Vacant space.
 This solution involves renting commercial real estate at a reduced rate with the understanding that the arrangement is temporary.
-When Crestwood Court (formerly Crestwood Mall) was faced with vacant retail space due to the slow economy, they made space available to artists for a nominal fee.
+When Crestwood Court (formerly Crestwood Mall) faced vacant retail space due to the slow economy, they made space available to artists for a nominal fee.
 At Crestwood, artists and cultural groups perform, paint, dance, exhibit, hold classes, and sell their art.
 This brings traffic to the mall to support the remaining stores.
 Can you offer artistic or other benefits to a landlord or his or her tenants?

-Space solutions that use technology offer new possibilities everyday.
+Space solutions that use technology offer new possibilities every day.
 Can you solve your space challenge with technology?